MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/career-site.md

 ## Overview

 Attract provides one career site per environment within a tenant.
-For example, if an organization has a development and test environment, they each will have their own career site provisioned.
+For example, if an organization has a development and a test environment, they each will have their own career site provisioned.
 Each career site is **completely isolated** with its own authentication mechanism and there is no sharing of jobs or candidate profiles between career sites.